awsdocs/aws-greengrass-developer-guide/doc_source/gg-device-start.md

    sudo wget -O root.ca.pem https://www.amazontrust.com/repository/AmazonRootCA1.pem
    ```
 **Note**
-For legacy endpoints, download a Verisign root CA certificate\.
+For legacy endpoints, download a VeriSign root CA certificate\.
 Although legacy endpoints are acceptable for the purposes of this tutorial, we recommend that you create an ATS endpoint and download an ATS root CA certificate\.

    ```
    cd /greengrass/certs/
-   sudo wget -O root.ca.pem https://www.symantec.com/content/en/us/enterprise/verisign/roots/VeriSign-Class%203-Public-Primary-Certification-Authority-G5.pem
+   sudo wget -O root.ca.pem https://www.websecurity.digicert.com/content/dam/websitesecurity/digitalassets/desktop/pdfs/roots/VeriSign-Class%203-Public-Primary-Certification-Authority-G5.pem
    ```

    You can run the following command to confirm that the `root.ca.pem` file is not empty: